-It is noteworthy to mention that Chinese authors reported the development of severe acro-ischemia in a few intensive care unit patients in Wuhan, manifesting as finger/toe cyanosis, skin blisters and dry gangrene, resulting from a hypercoagulable status or confirmed disseminated intravascular coagulation.46
+It is worth mentioning that a group of Chinese authors reported the development of severe acro-ischaemia in a few patients in intensive care units in Wuhan, manifesting as finger or toe cyanosis, skin blisters and dry gangrene, resulting from a hypercoagulable status or confirmed disseminated intravascular coagulation. $^{\rm 46}$

-Alramthan et al. hypothesized that acral ischemia could be responsible for the acral red-purple perniosis-like papules noted in two asymptomatic young women.29 Very mild processes of intravascular coagulation and microthrombosis have been implicated in the pathogenesis of transient localized livedo reticularis-like lesions.28 Biopsies were not taken in such cases because of the fleeting nature of skin lesions.
+Alramthan et al. hypothesized that acral ischaemia could be responsible for the acral red-purple perniosis-like papules noted in two asymptomatic young women.29 Very mild processes of intravascular coagulation and microthrombosis have been implicated in the pathogenesis of transient localized livedo reticularis-like lesions.28 Biopsies were not taken in such cases because of the fleeting nature of the skin lesions.
 Therefore, livedoid skin lesions might be mediated by an occlusive thrombotic microvasculopathy of variable magnitude.
 In many cases, these lesions are likely to be mild and transient.
-Nevertheless, Manalo et al., describing cases of transitory livedo reticularis-like patches (Table 2), declared that platelet count, coagulation studies, and fibrin degradation products assessments in these patients would be enlightening.28 In patients with severe COVID-19, vasculopathic lesions may be more pronounced and/or persistent, being the epiphenomenon of uncontrolled systemic microvascular damage or coagulopathy.
+Nevertheless, Manalo et al., describing cases of transitory livedo reticularis-like patches (Table 2), declared that platelet count, coagulation studies, and assessment of fibrin